rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 a player but don't want to make them download each one individually.

     modpack1
-    ├── modpack.lua (required) - signals that this is a mod pack, content does not matter ├── mod1
+    ├── modpack.lua (required) - signals that this is a mod pack ├── mod1
     │   └── ... mod files
     └── mymod (optional)